Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \subsubsection{Corpus Callosum}

 The corpus callosum is geometrically the same between the gyrencephalic and the lissencephalic models, although is located close to the gyri on the medial axis.
-It experienced one of the highest peak values for all injury metrics and also the highest biases between the two models ($>40\%$) across all loading directions.
-It experienced higher strain in the gyrencephalic than in the lissencephalic models for all three loading directions ($\textit{p}<0.005$).
-(Figure \ref{fig:ROI_BA}e)
+It experienced one of the highest peak values for all injury metrics and also the highest biases between the two models across all loading directions, since it sits adjacent to the lateral ventricles.
+The high strain in the brain tissue around the ventricles in the gyrencephalic model is passed on to the ventricles, which also experience higher strains than in the lissencephalic model.
+The tissues near the ventricles are stretched higher as the wave passes through the ventricles to the other side of the brain, eventually affecting the regions far removed from the cortical folds, including the corpus callosum.
+It experienced higher strain in the gyrencephalic than in the lissencephalic models for all three loading directions ($p < 0.005$).

-The Bland-Altman analysis provided the bias (mean $\pm$ std. dev.) in peak MPS95 to be $-0.178 \pm 0.145$ (statistically significant, $p<0.005$), in peak MPSR95 to be $-32.15\pm21.23$ s$^-1$ ($p<0.005$), and in CSDM15 to be $-17\pm17.34$ ($p<0.005$).
-(Figure \ref{fig:ROI_BA}e).
-The normalized bias values are $-19.6 \pm 10.8 \%$, $-15.5 \pm 8.7 \%$ and $-16.4 \pm 15.5 \%$, in MPS95, MPSR95, and CSDM15, respectively.
+The Bland-Altman analysis provided the bias (mean $\pm$ std. dev.) in peak MPS95 to be $-0.178 \pm 0.143$, in peak MPSR95 to be $-38.05\pm32.65$ s$^-1$, and in CSDM15 to be $-19.1 \pm 19.7$ (all $p<0.005$).
+(Figure \ref{fig:ROI_BA}).
+The normalized bias values are $-48.6 \pm 39.0 \%$, $-49.4 \pm 42.4 \%$ and $-52.3 \pm 53.8 \%$, in MPS95, MPSR95, and CSDM15, respectively.
 We observe a proportional bias in MPS95 and MPSR95, with the bias increasing with magnitude in both injury metrics.
 The CSDM15 shows proportional bias under the axial and coronal loading directions, but not under the sagittal direction.